plapoddx/Baruchazon_CIS5800/README.md

 node server.js
 ```

-The server will run at `http://localhost:3000/`.
+The server will run at `https://api-baruchazon-server.onrender.com/`. or localhost:3000 if you run the 'server.js' locally

 5. Open Frontend

-- Use Live Server in VS Code or deploy using Vercel (static frontend)
+- PLEASE Use Live Server in VS Code or deploy using Vercel (static frontend)

 ## API Endpoints